 Especially if you’re working within a limited budget, be careful about how you spend those precious dollars.
 “Do your research,” Mounger urged.
 “Before purchasing your gifts, make sure you compare prices from different stores and are aware of any valuable offers available such as store coupons, manufacturers discounts, two-for-ones or future savings.”

 Start Saving Early

-If you haven’t already, you still have time to start putting money aside specifically for the holidays, said Sonali Divilek, head of digital channels and products at Chase Bank.
+If you haven’t already, you still have time to start putting money aside specifically for the holidays, said Sonali Divilek, head of digital products and channels at Chase Bank.
 “Don’t let the holidays creep up and throw off your budget, it’s critical to start saving as early as possible.
 Utilizing mobile budgeting apps can help track and adjust daily spending so you can start saving.”

 Consider Fractional Stock Rewards

 One way to reduce your spend at the holidays is to take advantage of any consumer rewards programs that will give you deals and cash backs.
-But, according to Amy Dunn, SVP at Bumped, the tech company on a mission to create an ownership economy, a new way to get rewards is through fractional stocks.
+But, according to Amy Dunn, the chief marketing officer at Bumped, her tech company is on a mission to create an ownership economy by giving you a new way to get rewards through fractional stocks.